 The first cost incurred for non-drivable vehicles after an accident is the accident scene tow or primary tow.
 The cost for an accident scene tow is usually around $200-$250, regardless of whether it is ordered by the police or the insurance company.
 However, recovery at the scene and delivery to the ultimate tow destination for the vehicle can have a significant impact on downstream claims costs for the insurance company.
 Simply put, every accident scene tow is a secondary tow avoided.

 2. Storage Fees

 In most cases, non-drivable vehicles are brought directly from the accident scene to a storage yard.
-Only about 9% of accidents are reported to the insurance company at the accident scene, and even when the insurance company is immediately informed of a crash, nearly half of accidents occur outside of typical auto shop hours and must be stored at least overnight or over a weekend.
+Only between 9-13% of accidents are reported to the insurance company at the accident scene, and even when the insurance company is immediately informed of a crash, nearly half of accidents occur outside of typical auto shop hours and must be stored at least overnight or over a weekend.
 Storage facilities charge based on daily and/or hourly rates, which are usually dictated by state regulation, so the longer a vehicle is in storage, the more costs it will incur.
 The process of releasing a vehicle from storage can be complex, sometimes requiring cash payment, specific paperwork, or the owner of the vehicle appearing in person to authorize the release, all of which can extend the total time the vehicle is sitting in storage.
-In addition, facilities have the right to charge for additional services they deem necessary, including administrative fees, non-business-hour access, crash wrap, teardown, winching, excessive time at the accident scene, or accident scene clean-up.
+In addition, facilities have the right to charge for additional services they deem necessary, including administrative fees, non-business-hour access, crash wrap, teardown, and winching.
 The average vehicle sits in storage for 5-6 days after an accident and can incur $400-$450 in fees.

 3. Secondary Tows